 The importance of AI project management, or more specifically, managing AI projects, is highlighted by a survey showing that 85% of AI projects do not deliver on their promises to business.
 In other words, as noted by Forbes, most AI projects fail.

 An AI project is different than a typical software development project, and hence, managing AI projects is different from managing software projects.
 So, to help improve how one can manage AI projects, this post explores 6 key concepts that will enable you to improve your AI project management.

 If you are curious on how an AI project relates to a machine learning or data science project, take a look at this post.

-Or, if you want more structured training, explore our Data Science Team Lead course, which more deeply explores how to effectively lead data science teams and build AI systems.
+Or, if you want more structured training, explore our AI Project Management course, which more deeply explores how to effectively do AI project management and build AI systems.
 To best support your needs, we have a range of individual and team courses.

 Otherwise, read below for the 6 key concepts to help lead an AI project.

 1: To effectively manage AI projects, know how AI insights will be leveraged

 While it might seem obvious to know the problem to be solved, the data that might be useful to build a predictive model, and how that model will be used within the organization, this is actually an area where teams often fail!
 In fact, I have seen many teams jump to talking about using machine learning to build a specific model, with specific attributes.
 Or other teams build models that were not useful since, for example, the business already knew the insight generated via the model.